 “LIVING IN THE PERFECT SIDDHI”

-- SIDDHI means perfection, success or attainment.
-Play on the word “City”.
+Siddhimeans perfection, success or attainment.
+In this context it’s a play on the word ‘city.’

 “I’M WITH THE BANDHA”

-- A BANDHA is an energy lock in the body that you activate to get stronger in a pose.
-Play on those lame “I’m with the band” shirts.
+Abandha is an energy lock in the body that you activate to get stronger in a pose.
+We’ve used it here as a play on the “I’m with the band” shirts.

 “I’M SWIMMING WITH PRANA”